boucadair/add-resolver-information/draft-ietf-add-resolver-info.md

    resolvers to retrieve such information.
 To that aim, a new resource record (RR) type is defined for DNS clients to query the recursive resolvers.
 The information that a resolver might want to expose is defined in
    {{key-val}}.
-That information is selected because it provides benefits to the security and privacy of DNS data.
+That information is scoped to cover properties that are used to infer privacy and transparency policies of a resolver.
 Other information can be registered in the future per the guidance in {{key-reg}}.

    Retrieved information can be used to feed the server selection procedure.
 However, that selection procedure is out of the scope of this document.